Christmas closure

 Harlow Council and the welfare authority must be satisfied that the proposed property already meets the needs of the disabled person without further adaptation or that it would be reasonable and practicable to suitably adapt it.

-If the new home is in Harlow, assistance with its adaptation will be available in accordance with this policy, however if a relocation grant is sought due to the preference of the applicant, the total cost of assistance available under this policy will be no more than would have been offered to adapt the existing home.
+If the new home is in Harlow, assistance with its adaptation will be available in accordance with this policy, however, if a relocation grant is sought due to the preference of the applicant, the total cost of assistance available under this policy will be no more than would have been offered to adapt the existing home.

 If on any sale of the applicant’s existing property, a surplus over the purchase cost of a new property is generated, then this is to be applied to the relocation expenses mentioned above before any relocation grant would be considered.

-The new home is to be only or main residence of the relevant disabled person named as the applicant who can demonstrate they live at the property that will undergo adaptation.
+The new home is to be the only or main residence of the relevant disabled person named as the applicant who can demonstrate they live at the property that will undergo adaptation.
 Only one relocation grant will be awarded per applicant.

-A relocation grant that is paid will become repayable if the relocation is not completed due to the applicant’s choice or actions, or if having moved, the applicant moves again within 5 years.
+A Relocation Grant that is paid will become repayable if the relocation is not completed due to the applicant’s choice or actions, or if having moved, the applicant moves again within 5 years.

 Discretionary assistance